LinqLover/symbolic-execution-survey/report/report.md

 Other tools use symbolic execution to aid program understanding through *symbolic execution debugging* where programmers can debug a program without providing concrete entrypoints (see +@fig:sed) [@hentschel2019symbolic; @sed; @ponce].
 All variables are initialized symbolically, and during debugging, programmers can interactively advance and explore a symbolic execution tree of the selected method.
-This style of debugging can help programmers evade irrelevant or distracting context, but they also may experience symbolic expressions in the inspected program state as too abstract and sophisticated.
+This style of debugging can help programmers evade irrelevant or distracting context, but they may also experience symbolic expressions in the inspected program state as too abstract and sophisticated.
 The size of the symbolic execution tree can be overwhelming, and its structure can be confusing because it mismatches common control flow graphs for patterns such as loops.
-Thus, the value of symbolic execution debugging tools is likely maximal for codebases with a high complexity and a poor readability; for instance, several disassembly tools support symbolic execution debugging [@ponce].
+Thus, the value of symbolic execution debugging tools is likely maximal for codebases with high complexity and poor readability; for instance, several disassembly tools support symbolic execution debugging [@ponce].

 ![Screenshot of the *Symbolic Execution Debugger* ([SED]{.smallcaps}) for Eclipse while exploring the execution tree of a `QuickSort` implementation in Java [@hentschel2019symbolic; @sed].
 By selecting a node in the tree, programmers can inspect the associated symbolic state in the remaining panes and advance the execution of the code path step by step.](./figures/SED.png){#fig:sed}

-Like symbolic testing tools, symbolic reverse engineering tools suffer from the limited performance and coverage of execution engines, and programmers are required to specify additional context to explore code that interacts with an external environment or relies on implicit assumptions.
+Like symbolic testing tools, symbolic reverse engineering tools suffer from the limited performance and coverage of execution engines, and programmers need to specify additional context to explore code that interacts with an external environment or relies on implicit assumptions.

 # Impact